adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 **Australia's proposed ACMA powers Bill** ...

-Despite their differences, what these statues have in common is that they push the work of decisions onto the platforms.
+Whatever their differences, what these statues have in common is that they push the work of decisions onto the platforms.
 There's no process to review these decisions to ensure the blocked speech actually violated some law, these matters are left to the discretion of the platforms.
-But that discretion will be exercised under the shadow of laws which not punish for permitting disapproved speech and not punish them for censoring legal speech.
+But that discretion will be exercised under the shadow of laws which not punish them for permitting disapproved speech and not punish them for censoring legal speech.

 These bills generally define harmful speech, misinformation in vague and